Continue on to find out how…

 </table>

-…it would result in invalid HTML being generated and sent to the browser: div
+…it would result in invalid HTML being generated and sent to the browser: divs are not valid child elements of table rows.

 So, how do we meet React's requirement of wrapping content with a single element without generating invalid HTML?